Planning a Destination Wedding France?

 One you have chosen your venue and set the date, inform your guests promptly, so they can start planning their time-off and traveling arrangements.

 Unless one of you is resident in France or you have family connections in the country, it will be difficult to officially get married there.
 You need a 40 continuous day residency.
 If it is the case, approach your embassy to check the requirements.
 If not, you will probably get married in your own country and hold a symbolic ceremony at your French venue.
 So in the excitement of your French wedding preparation, don’t forget to do the necessary paperwork at home

 During all that time you can do your research for suppliers, gather flowers, decoration and entertainment ideas and visit wedding fairs (find advice here to make the most of them).
 Whether it is in an actual folder or online, try to keep it all in one place.
 For many reasons, my favourite place is Pinterest.
 I tried plenty of others, but I find it the most user friendly as long as you organize your boards.
 Even if it’s very tempting avoid making impulse decisions at this stage.
 Take your time to think things through.

-9 months + before the Wedding
+9 months + before your Wedding Day

-Select your caterer (unless it is provided by the venue).
 Ideally you would want to do a food tasting before deciding which one to hire for your wedding reception. .
 It may involve a charge (refunded for the caterer you will choose)